-So today I went to a movie theater and saw my story told...in French.
+Today I went to a movie theater and saw my story told...in French.
 The film was Entre les murs, it's called The Class in English markets.
-By any name it was France's offical submission as best foreign film at the most recent Academy Awards and it was the first French film to win the Palme d'Or at the Cannes Film Festival since 1987.
-According to IMDb, jury president Sean Penn said it was an unanimous choice.
+By any name it was France's offical submission as best foreign film at the most recent Academy Awards and it was the first French film to win the Palme d'Or at the Cannes Film Festival since 1987 and it was a unanimous choice.

 It's the best film about teaching I've seen.
 Ever.